visual-framework/vf-core/components/vf-navigation/README.md

 Using the `vfNavigationOnThisPage` JavaScript adds a quality-of-life improvement by automatically activating sections as the user scrolls them into view on the page.

-For this feature to work, anchor targets need two things:
+For this feature to work, anchor targets need two things an element id: `id="container-1"`

-1. a data attribute: `data-vf-js-navigation-on-this-page="true"`
-2. an element id: `id="container-1"`

 These could be added to any item on the page, but would most logically be added to a `vf-grid`, `embl-grid` or `vf-section-header`